 All the Glocks I had owned up to this point had the cursed finger grooves and were double stack pistols (with the G42 being the obvious exception), and being a 1911 guy, I just assumed that it was because I am so accustomed to the feel of the 1911.

 The slim profile and lack of finger grooves make a world of difference in the way the G48 feels in the hand, almost like it was made for me.

-The next day I headed back to Sportsman’s Lodge, my local indoor range to test fire the G48 to see if it would disappoint me like my previous Glocks had.
+The next day I headed back to Sportsman’s Lodge, my local indoor range to test fire the G48 to see how well it shot.

 This was due to a ridge left over from the frame molding process that would rub the side of my finger where it made contact with the bottom of the trigger guard.
 To me it seemed that a company that touted themselves as “Glock Perfection” could do a better job cleaning up the molding flash.

 So how did the G48 perform?
 Well I must say that I was impressed.
 Not necessarily by the fact that it ate all 200 rounds that I took to the range without a single malfunction, I mean let’s face it, it’s a Glock.

 No, I was impressed by the fact that it was comfortable to shoot, with no adjusting necessary and more importantly, no rubbing on my finger.
 It was also absolutely accurate and reliable, just what you would expect from Glock.